 The CNA program covers a lot of material.
 In conjunction, the program curriculum helps Certified Nurse Aides find success in the various healthcare roles that they work in.

 What is the quickest way to be a certified nurse aide CNA in Philadelphia, Pennsylvania?

 How Long Is The CNA Training Program?

 A Certified Nurse Aide training and certification program must meet state regulations.
 In Pennsylvania, that means that a CNA training program must be at least 80 total hours in length.
 However, the state also has a model curriculum recommended for approved programs which runs 120 hours long.
-The CareBridge Academy runs 106 hours, and the course in total runs about 3.5 weeks.
+The CareBridge Academy runs 100 hours, and the course in total runs just 3.5 weeks!
 That makes CareBridge Academy’s program the fastest way to become a CNA in Philadelphia, PA.

 Of this 120 hours, 41 of those hours are completed in a long term care facility setting.
 This means that CNA students will work directly with real residents and clients of a nursing home setting.